 - Low coverage: If all targets inside a region had low-coverage, then the region will be classified as a 'low-coverage' region, and will be given a p-value of 1.0.
 You will only see these regions in the results if you set the significance cutoff to 1.0.

 Note: The region-level calls do not guarantee that a single, larger CNV will always be called in just one CNV region.
 This is because adjacent region-level CNV calls are not joined into a single region if their average fold-changes are sufficiently different.
 For example, if a 2-fold gain is detected in a region and a 3-fold gain is detected in an immediately adjacent region of equal size, then these may appear in the results as two separate CNVs, or one single CNV with a 2.5-fold gain, depending on your chosen graining level, and the fold-changes observed in the rest of the data.

-%, and an observed fold-change of , following formula gives the actual fold-change that would be seen if the sample were 100% pure:
+%, and an amplification with an observed fold-change of , the following formula gives the actual fold-change that would be seen if the sample were 100% pure:

-For example, if the sample purity is 40%, and you have observed a fold-change of 3, then the fold-change in the 100% pure sample would have been:
+For example, if the sample purity is 40%, and you have observed an amplification with a fold-change of 3, then the fold-change in the 100% pure sample would have been: